gnilk/testrunner/README.md

 * Any test cased must be prefixed with 'test_' otherwise the runner will not pick them up
 * test_main, reserved for first function called in a test run (see test execution)
 * test_exit, reserved for last function called in a test run (see test execution)
-* test_abc (only one underscore), called module main, called first for a module
+* test_abc (only one underscore), called library main, called first for a library
-* test_module_exit (special test case name), called last in a module run
+* test_module_exit (special test case name), called last in a library run

 Do NOT use these reserved names (_main, _exit) for anything else.